 Rina is accustomed to suffering.
-She had been sold, trafficked, and had escaped from a foreign country.
-She had survived diseases and tropical cyclones.
-She had been forced to abandon her son when she was just 20 years old.
-And now, after everything, her home stood to be washed away by a rising river.
+She has been sold, trafficked, and has escaped from a foreign country.
+She has survived diseases and tropical cyclones.
+She was forced to abandon her son when she was just 20 years old.
+And now, after everything, her home stands to be washed away by a rising river.

 Rina lives and works in a brothel in southwestern Bangladesh, north of the steaming mangrove forests of the Sundarbans National Park and just west of Mongla, the country’s second-largest port.
 The brothel is a ramshackle village of sagging mud huts built on the banks of a sinking island called Banishanta.
 It is 100 meters long, flat as a beaten coin, and as wide as a two-lane highway.
 Every day its muddy shoreline crumbles like stale bread into the fast-running current of the Pasur River.
 Every day, danger encroaches a little closer.